Esenler: Esenler today

 Many of the large numbers of people that migrated to Istanbul in the 60s to 90s ended up in districts like this and with a population of over half a million Esenler has desperately insufficient infrastructure, leading to over-crowded schoolrooms and many other problems.

-Esenler has the largest inter-city bus terminal of the European side.
+The :tr:15 Temmuz, Esenler neighbourhood was established in March 2020 by the acquisition of the 47th Motorised Infantry Regiment Command barracks area by the Esenler municipality.

 Sport

 Opened in 2017, the Esenler Stadium is located in the "Esenler Sports Village" in Kemer Neeighborhood.